daanvancamp/gomoku-AI/README.md

 # adapted from gomoku-thesis-proj
 https://github.com/Mig26/gomoku-thesis-proj

 I added support for physical boards via webcam, but it can still be used perfectly fine without a webcam.
-That's because of a built-in condition.
+That's because of a built-in if-statement that checks if the other program changes the json file.
 If the program doesn't detect a difference between the two json files, then it will just take the mouse position.
 I also optimized a few things.
 The code for the webcam can be found here.
 You need to run both programs simultaneously, otherwise, it won't work as expected.
 The information is transfered via a json file.
 A file is used to save system resources; a thread is more hardware intensive.  https://github.com/daanvancamp/vijf_op_een_rij_beeldherkenning

 I also want to mention the following: "please don't hesitate to report any bugs".
 There are probably many undiscovered bugs.
 Please check if your bug if listed below before reporting it, because then it's a known issue/bug.
 Feature suggestions are also more than welcome.